Falkland Palace: Description

 The East Quarter, apart from its courtyard façade is ruined.
 The centrally placed access tower, the Crosshouse, was reconstructed by the Marquis of Bute.
 The National Trust's architect, Schomberg Scott recreated the King and Queen's bedchambers within.
 The northern section of the East Quarter was originally a lodging built by James IV.
 The East Quarter was remodelled by the mason John Merlioun in 1538.
 This part of the building, with its "back galleries" overlooking the garden was decayed in 1615.
 In 1616 the master of works, James Murray was ordered to repair the flat roof of the King and Queen's galleries and the roof of the lodging of the East Quarter in anticipation of the visit of James VI.

 The South and East courtyard façades were decorated and unified with pilasters in a French Renaissance style between 1537 and 1542.
 Their appearance is comparable to the French Chateau of Villers-Cotterêts.
 The buttresses on the East are dated 1537, and on the South, where the masonry is more sophisticated, 1539.
 The later work may be connected with the arrival of Nicolas Roy, a French mason sent to Scotland in March 1539 by Antoinette of Bourbon, the mother of Mary of Guise.

-The chapel ceiling dates from the time of James V, as recent dendrochronology work by the AOC Group has confirmed, and was re-decorated for the visit of Charles I in 1633.
+The chapel ceiling dates from the time of James V, as recent dendrochronology work by the AOC Group has confirmed.
+It was constructed by the carpenter Richard Stewart, and was re-decorated for the visit of Charles I in 1633.
 James Murray, master of works, was ordered to repair the roof of the South Quarter in 1625, with instructions to "have a special care and regard" that the great ceiling of the Chapel be "preserved and kept as far as possibly may be."

+The tennis court, Cross House, and the east turnpike stair turret were plastered and harled for James V by John Kelly and John Malcolm alias Callum.
+Some of the interiors were plastered by a French specialist craftsman Hector Beato.